hove-io/transit_model/src/documentation/common.md

 The following rules apply to every converter, unless otherwise explicitly specified.

 ### General rules
 - When one or more stop_points in the input data are not attached to a stop_area, a stop_area is automatically created for each one.
-The coordinates and the name of the new `stop_area` are the same as the corresponding stop_point.
+The name, the coordinates, the visibility, and the timezone of the new `stop_area` are the same as the corresponding stop_point, the identifier is the `stop_point`'s identifier prefixed with `Navitia:`.
 - If a `stop_area` doesn't have coordinates, the barycenter of the contained `stop_points` is used.
 - Unless otherwise specified, dates of service are transformed into a list of active dates as if using a single NTFS file `calendar_dates.txt`.
 Those list of dates are then transformed to `calendar` and `calendar_dates` automatically.
 - Any `/` character in an identifier of an object is removed.